codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

 To be changed and updated for ProjectOne

 The Codefresh platform supports two different installation environments, each with different installation options.

-CI/CD installation environment
+* CI/CD installation environment
-The CI installation environment is optimized for Continuous Integration/Delivery with Codefresh pipelines.
-Pipelines created in Codefresh fetche code from your Git repository, packages/compiles the code, and deploys the final artifact to a target environment.
+  The CI/CD installation environment is optimized for Continuous Integration/Delivery with Codefresh pipelines.
+CI pipelines created in Codefresh fetch code from your Git repository, packages/compiles the code, and deploys the final artifact to a target environment.

-The CI/CD installation environment supports the standard installation options:
+  The CI/CD installation environment supports these installation options:
   * Hybrid, where the Codefresh CI/CD UI runs in the Codefresh cloud, and the builds run on customer premises
   * SaaS, a full cloud version that is fully managed by Codefresh
   * On-premises, where Codefresh CI/CD runs within the customer datacenter/cloud

-On-premises and Hybrid versions are available to Enterprise customers that are looking for a "behind-the-firewall" solution.
+  On-premises and Hybrid CI/CD options are available to Enterprise customers looking for a "behind-the-firewall" solution.

-GitOps installation environment
+* GitOps installation environment
   The GitOps installation environment is a full-featured solution for application deployments and releases.
 Powered by the Argo Project, Codefresh uses Argo CD, Argo Workflows, Argo Events, and Argo Rollouts, extended with unique functionality and features essential for enterprise deployments.

-GitOps installations support hosted and hybrid options.
+  GitOps installations support Hosted and Hybrid options.

 ##  Comparison
 Both environments can co-exist giving you the best of both worlds.
 For